avbentem/libelium-waspmote-lorawan/README.md

    tool did not support LoRaWAN, and the code yields a very verbose text-based payload, this is only included as documentation.

- - [tools](./tools): the outdated Libelium Waspmote PRO IDE for Windows and OS X/macOS, and USB drivers.
+ - [tools](./tools): the legacy Libelium Waspmote PRO IDE for Windows and OS X/macOS, and USB drivers.

- - [docs](./docs): some outdated Libelium documentation, valid for this configuration.
+ - [docs](./docs): some legacy Libelium documentation, valid for this configuration.

 ## LoRaWAN